iolivergithub/theTPMdocument/IDEAS.md

 Make articles(examples) of how to build trust into the different components of a system

-Based on our discussio at TPM.dev, everyone welcomed the System Architecture approach.
+Based on our discussion at TPM.dev, everyone welcomed the System Architecture approach.
 Now the question is to define the big picture architecture and start adding content per category.
 Here is some idea about categories:
 - Bootloader - What can we do to establish RoT (for measurement and reporting)
 - Low-level runtime - What can we do to protect the loading of our OS/Kernel
 - Normal runtime - What can we do to protect our user space OR How to make our normal execution environment more trusted
-- Application level - Examples taht everyone can use to apply different TPM capabilities in their applicaitons
+- Application level - Examples that everyone can use to apply different TPM capabilities in their applications

 Based on suggestions from Paul and Daniel I started writing two articles/tutorials:
 - How to use a TPM as True Random Number Generator and why it makes a difference?